8 Types of Portrait Photography

 Due to their fantastical look, Photoshop is often involved so that the photographer can create “composites” - where you take two (or more!) images and blend them together.
 (Not all composites are surreal by the way, and you could create a surreal image without photoshop.
 Just so ya know)

-I don’t do this style of photography, but I do want to share a photo from one of my former Auto to Awesome students Misty Martin Schuler.
+I don’t do this style of photography, so the above photo is from one of my former students Misty Martin Schuler - she’s amazing!

 Right now you might be thinking….